 Finally, we should keep very much in mind that these Generation of ’98 writers were by no means the only ones concerned with the “problem of Spain.”
 Those outside the literary field are often referred to as regenerationists whose concerns were channelled via newspaper articles or books.
 A notable example is Joaquîn Costa (1844-1911), an articulate lawyer, historian and economist, who coined some of the most popular key slogans of the period: the country’s need for a cirujano de hierro (“iron surgeon”) and despensa y escuela (“food and schooling”).
 He also devised the catchphrase cerremos el sepulcro del Cid “let’s shut the Cid’s tomb” (alluding to Spain’s excessive attachment to the glories of its past).
-Another is Angel Ganivet, essayist, novelist and diplomat who committed suicide over an unhappy love affair in Riga (then part of the Russian empire, now Latvia) in 1898.
+Another is Angel Ganivet, essayist, novelist and diplomat who committed suicide in Riga (then part of the Russian empire, now Latvia) in 1898.

 By converting the “problem of Spain” into literature, the Generation of ‘98 offered a distinctive view of Spain, in which Castile –the geographic centre of the country and therefore its heart– played a prominent role.
 That role provided members of the Generation with food not only for a penetrating soul-searching of their country’s political and social decay but also for a profoundly intimate journey into their own souls.
 This is, perhaps, their most original contribution to a study of the “problem of Spain” and an essential component of their literary legacy.
 The first 36 years of the 20th century –up to the Civil War— have been called the Silver Age of Spanish Literature.
 The Generation of 1898’s contribution was fundamental.